|The LENO system is made to support the authoring of lecture notes, organized

 in the material.
 Each lecture, in turn, refers to a number of pages.|

-In slide view the primary information on a page is shown using a large font, hereby making it attractive to present the information from browser via a projector in an auditorium.
+In slide view the primary information on a page is shown using a large font, hereby making it attractive to present the information from a browser via a projector in an auditorium.

-In the annotated slide view the primary information is shown with a number of annotations, which are associated with the individual constituents of a slides.
+In the annotated slide view the primary information is shown with a number of annotations, which are associated with the individual constituents of a slide page.
 As in slide view, a single page is shown in isolation from all other pages, but links to the previous and the next page exists.

 An aggregated lecture view shows the primary slide information and the annotations of all pages in a lecture.
 Thus, in this view, the pages of a lecture are all aggregated into a single 'lecture page'.
 The information contents of this view is the same as the sum of the information of the all annotated slides in a single lecture.

 The thematic view typically shows most slide elements, including the annotations, with additional interleavning text.
 Typically, but not necessarily, a theme correspond to a section of slides.
 In the theme view of a material, elements such as programs, images, tables, and exercises are numbered hierarchically.
 Themes are not always present in a LENO-based material.
 The thematic view of the material may be available as PDF files via the 'printer icon'.
 It takes extra efforts by the autor to create a thematic view of the material.
 Use the yellow T icon to navigate to thematic expositions, if they are available.